InteropIO/finsemble-bloomberg/docs_src/README.md

 - A .Net solution for building the Bloomberg Bridge
 - a Typescript client to work with the API exposed by Bloomberg Bridge
 - a number of javascript examples, such as a test component and an example service for integrating BBG LaunchPad groups with FDC3 channels.
+- an optional Toolbar component that shows the status of the Bloomberg connection and a Preferences panel for the user to manage the settings
-- a watch script that can install the proejct files in a copy of the Finsemble seed project for you.
+- a watch script that can install the project files in a copy of the Finsemble seed project for you.

 Please note that the Bloomberg bridge must be deployed to your user's machines for use, see [Producing an appAsset for deployment by Finsemble](#produce-an-appasset-for-deployment-by-finsemble) for instructions on creating an asset and details of how Finsemble can deploy the asset for you.